vian96/ParaCompiler/README.md

 > I don't want to install LLVM 20 on my main PC

 Totally fair.
-Check out the Dockerfile (it's on the way) in the root (or in the tools repo).
+Check out the `Containerfile` (it has a handy `Makefile`) in the tools repo.
 You can build a container that has everything pre-installed.